gewarren/docs/docs/framework/wpf/advanced/opentype-font-features.md

  The OpenType Layout tables are described in more detail in the ["Font File Tables"](https://www.microsoft.com/typography/otspec/otff.htm) section of the OpenType specification.

- The remainder of this overview introduces the breadth and flexibility of some of the visually-interesting OpenType features that are exposed by the properties of the <xref:System.Windows.Documents.Typography> object.
+ The remainder of this overview introduces the breadth and flexibility of some of the visually interesting OpenType features that are exposed by the properties of the <xref:System.Windows.Documents.Typography> object.
 For more information on this object, see [Typography Class](#typography_class).

 <a name="variants"></a>
 ## Variants